techno-tim/techno-tim.github.io/_posts/2022-03-26-k3s-etcd-ansible.md

 node
 ```

-Edit `inventory/my-cluster/group_vars/all.yml`  to your liking.
-See comments inline.
+Edit `inventory/my-cluster/group_vars/all.yml`  to your liking.See comments inline.

 It's best to start using these args, and optionally include `traefik` if you want it installed with `k3s` however I would recommend installing it later with `helm`